-The total number of hours required for a History major means that students often pursue History alongside other majors and minors, such as Business, International Affairs, Pre-Law, or Criminal Justice.
-Students interested in a history major should contact the department chair (Dr. Dunak - email@example.com) at the earliest opportunity to ensure fulfillment of all degree and pre-professional requirements for completing a major in history and preparing for a related career.
+Since a History major is only thirty-three credit hours, students often pursue History alongside other majors and minors, such as Business, International Affairs, Pre-Law, or Criminal Justice.
+Students interested in a history major should contact the department chair (Dr. Hilton- email@example.com) at the earliest opportunity to ensure fulfillment of all degree and pre-professional requirements for completing a major in history and preparing for a related career.

 Through the study of History, students learn how to read, contextualize, and analyze a wide variety of historical documents, including primary sources (written, visual, audio, statistical) as well as scholarly articles and monographs.